This is an updated version of a blog originally posted on the COMPAS website under the title Gendering the Irregular (June 2015).

 After a couple of years, the couple found out that they were expecting a baby.
-Still without any immigration status, this wasn’t something Hope would’ve planned, but nonetheless was pleased.
-Raising their daughter fulltime gives Hope purpose and also provides an avenue by which to actively contribute to the household, balancing out the relationship.
-However, Hope remains dependent upon Alex’s money and is frustrated by Alex’s under-appreciation of the difficulties of childcare.
+Still without any immigration status, this wasn’t something Hope would have planned, but nonetheless they were pleased.
+Raising their daughter fulltime gives Hope purpose and also provides a way to actively contribute to the household, balancing out the relationship.
+However, Hope remains dependent upon Alex’s money and is frustrated by Alex’s under-appreciation of the difficulties of managing a home and child.
 Coming home from work, Alex expects dinner at the table and resents Hope for apparently having done ‘nothing all day.’

 However, Hope is a man and Alex a woman, and as such, the pair has experienced, in Hope’s words, a ‘role reversal.’
-This has produced some unexpected benefits, such as Hope’s close bond with his daughter.
-But it also hinders his ability to perform his masculinity as he would like, particularly in terms of providing for his family.
+This has produced some unexpected benefits, such as Hope’s extremely close bond with his daughter.
+But it also hinders both of them from exercising their parenthood as they wish.
+Alex cannot be the stay-at-home mum she wants to be and Hope is prevented from financially providing for his family.
 Social scientists have long recognised an association between masculinity and work, and precarious male migrants such as Hope experience the prohibition against employment as a fundamental challenge to their identities.
-Although Hope found alternative means to contribute to the household, he still talks of the shame ‘as a man’ of being financially impotent: ‘She wears the trousers and I wear the skirt.
+Although Hope found alternative means to contribute to the household, he still talks of the shame ‘as a man’ of being financially helpless: ‘She wears the trousers and I wear the skirt.
 My manhood is being ripped away from me.’

 The immigration system―from the policy level to its everyday operationalisation―is a gendered one.
-Through the example given, we can see how it goes into the heart of people’s private lives to shape identities and relationships.
-In this case, the immigration restrictions placed on irregular migrants challenges the gendered expectations of Hope and Alex, and influences how both perform their gender identities.
+It operates through restrictive, culturally-specific conceptualisations of family and gender, as well as going into the heart of people’s private lives to shape their identities and relationships.
+In the case given, the immigration restrictions placed on irregular migrants challenges the gendered expectations of Hope and Alex, and influences how both perform their gender identities and family roles.

 The gendered implications of the immigration system, however, don’t only exist within the intimate realm of people’s home and love lives.
 Home Office and judicial decision-makers, politicians, the media, and the general public all have gendered expectations about non-citizens, expectations that produce an immigration system that works through heavily gendered (and racialised) bureaucratic categories.
-Such categories create and discipline various ‘types’ of migrant, and also influence the treatment of individuals and their cases.
-Recognition of Hope’s emotional ties is coloured by his being deemed an ‘illegal immigrant’ and ‘foreign criminal,’ two of the most strongly moralised, racialised, and gendered contemporary immigration labels.
+Such categories create and discipline various ‘types’ of migrant, and also influence the treatment of individuals, families and their cases.
+Recognition of Hope’s emotional ties is coloured by his being deemed an ‘illegal immigrant’ and ‘foreign criminal,’ two of the most strongly moralised, racialised, and gendered contemporary immigration labels, as the next example illustrates.

 Kamran came to the UK from Iran as an unaccompanied minor seven years ago.
 He’s now in his early 20s and classed as a refused asylum seeker.
 Last year, Kamran and his British girlfriend decided to start a family.
 He describes the excitement of the first scan: ‘it was just so amazing!
 It was just so amazing listening to the heart beat!’
 His son is now two months old and Kamran is besotted with his young family: ‘First love, first child.
 I feel like I’ve got nobody except her.
 She’s my life, my love, she’s everyone to me.’

-In addition to being a father and boyfriend, Kamran is labelled a ‘foreign criminal.’
-He missed most of the pregnancy due to an 11-month prison sentence, a sentence which, in combination with previous, shorter sentences, triggered deportation proceedings.
-Not realising that this meant he would remain incarcerated after his prison sentence, the expectant couple had been counting down the days to his freedom.
+In addition to being a father and partner, Kamran is labelled a ‘foreign criminal.’
+He missed most of the pregnancy due to an 11-month prison sentence.
+This, in combination with previous, shorter sentences, triggered deportation proceedings.
+Not realising that this meant he would remain incarcerated after his prison sentence ended, the expectant couple had been counting down the days to his freedom.
 His heavily pregnant partner was waiting outside the prison gates when he got the news that he was being transferred to immigration detention.
 Six days later she gave birth, alone and not long out of her teens.
 Kamran was on the telephone with her throughout and heard his son’s first screams.

 A few weeks ago the Home Office refused Kamran’s latest asylum and human rights application.
 They accept that he has a family in the UK (no mean feat in itself), but don’t consider interference with it to be disproportionate.
 The Secretary of State presented several reasons for the refusal.